jdomenechb/wiimote-pad/README.md

 experience.

-The purpose of this tool is to allow any application to use a Wiimote —held sideways— as if it were a standard gamepad.
+The purpose of this tool is to allow any application to use a Wiimote —held sideways— or a Nintendo Wii Classic Controller as if it were a standard Linux gamepad.

 ## Usage